KietCSE/quickseed/README.md

 # Torrent-app

-Build a simple CLI torrent-app for P2P file sharing
+Build and developed a CLI torrent app enabling simultaneous file sharing and downloading.
+Files were split into multiple pieces and distributed concurrently across clients in the network.
+This repo associate with tracker repo.

 ## Available Commands:
     -------------------------